Dot gov

 There are two different types of systems you can use for eWIC transactions.
 These are stand-beside and integrated.

-If your store has an electronic cash register (ECR) point-of-sale (POS) system, you will most likely use an integrated system.
+If your store has an electronic cash register (ECR) point-of-sale (POS) system, you most likely use an integrated system.
 You’ll need to arrange eWIC processing through your cash register provider and a third-party processor.

 If you don’t have an ECR POS, you’ll need to use a stand-beside device.
 You’d also need this device if your system doesn’t support eWIC transactions.